Ash2112-Hash/Ash2112-Hash/README.md

 - 🌱 I’m currently learning **Java Data structures and algorithms and React frameworks**

-- 👨‍💻 All of my projects are available at [My Website](My Website)
+- 👨‍💻 All of my design projects are available at

-- 📝 I am currently working as a Assistant Project developer for [McMaster VENTURE Academy](https://youthprograms.eng.mcmaster.ca/) that involved Python and Arduino
+- 📝 Currently seeking 2023 Summer Internships in Software Engineering

 - 💬 Ask me about **Python and Arduino concepts**